 Rock Climbing will introduce students to the safety and techniques of bouldering and top-rope climbing in an indoor gym.
 As a condensed course format, the class will be held as 10, 3 hour classes, 7 of which will be off campus at Altitude Gym on 35 Boulevard Saint-Raymond.
 The students will be responsible for their transportation to and from the gym.
 The students will work on their strength, technique, balance and endurance while working on goals that they will set for themselves.

 Snow Sports involves learning the skills and strategies to comfortably use the winter environment to travel over snow and ice.
 Snow sports will include cross country skiing, snowshoeing, and skating in the Gatineau Park and surrounding facilities.
 Exercising in cold weather conditions requires an understanding of proper nutrition, safety management, cold weather injuries, and dressing techniques; all topics that are covered in the course.
 This course will be offered for three hours per week for 10 weeks.
 This is a true Canadian experience.

 Soccer is a team sport that involves the use of both physical and mental skills.
 The class will focus on the fundamentals of team concepts, individual passing, shooting, ball control and fitness.
 Basic theoretical knowledge of game play and rules will also be covered.

 Team Sports focuses on the progression of fundamental skills, relevant to individual sports and broad sport concepts.
 Team Sports is comprised of three different activities each lasting five weeks, to be determined by the individual teacher.
-Depending on the professor, three of the following sports will be offered: Soccer, Hockey, Volleyball, Basketball and Ultimate Frisbee.
+Three of the following sports could be offered: Soccer, Hockey, Volleyball, Basketball and Ultimate Frisbee.